jszoo/cat-mvc/README.md

 ```

 **Injection of controller**
 There we can see some parameters in the controller handler function.
-The parameters will injected automatically base on parameter names.
-We alreay have some common used objects builtin.
-They are:
+The parameters will injected automatically base on parameter names (case insensitive).
+We alreay have some common used component objects builtin.

 | **Name**    | **Description**            | **Useage**          |
 |:----------- |:---------------------------|:--------------------|